Smile (2022 film): Production

+Development and casting

-In June 2020, Parker Finn was tapped by Paramount Pictures to write and direct a feature adaptation of his own short film Laura Hasn't Slept, which saw a young woman seeking the help of her therapist desperate to rid herself of a recurring nightmare.
-Earlier in March that year, the short film won the Special Jury Recognition Prize for South by Southwest's Midnight Short category.
+In June 2020, Parker Finn was signed on by Paramount Pictures to write and direct a feature-length adaptation of his own short film Laura Hasn't Slept, which saw a desperate young woman seeking the help of her therapist to rid herself of a recurring nightmare.
+In March of that year, the short film had won the Special Jury Recognition Prize for South by Southwest's Midnight Short category.

 In September 2021, the film was announced under the title Something's Wrong with Rose with Sosie Bacon cast as the titular character.
 The following month, Jessie T. Usher, Kyle Gallner, Rob Morgan, Kal Penn, Judy Reyes, Gillian Zinser, and Caitlin Stasey joined the cast.